Just a moment...

 Provisions expressly mentioned in the judgment/order text.

-Issues: (i) Whether a company's annual balance sheet can constitute an acknowledgement of liability within the meaning of Section 19 of the Indian Limitation Act; (ii) Whether the plaintiff was entitled to interest at 5% per annum for the period 1 July 1954 to 1 August 1959.
+Issues: (i) Whether entries in a company's balance sheets constituted an acknowledgment of liability within the meaning of Section 19 of the Indian Limitation Act so as to save the suit from limitation; (ii) Whether the plaintiff was entitled to interest at 5 per cent per annum for the entire period awarded by the court below; (iii) Whether the decretal amount should be made payable by instalments with continuation of the attachment before judgment.

 Full Summary is available for active users!